Section Format

 ITM INDENT

-Item with -0.33 Indentation (creates a hanging indent)
+Item with -0.33 Indentation to create a hanging indent

 Illustration SI Editor's Tagsbar LST button